vemurisowjanya/automated-testing/README.md

 * Once they are downloaded, unzip the folder.
 * In eclipse, right click on the project name, hover over Build Path and click on Configure Build Path...
 * Click on the Libraries tab and click on Add External JARs...
-* Add all the jar files found in the unzipped folder, the ooxml-lib subfolder and the lib subfolder as external JARs.
+* Add all the jar files found in the unzipped folder, and the ooxml-lib  and lib subfolders as external JARs.
 * Click on OK.

 Follow the installation instructions from the [MACC Installation Guide](https://github.com/Nerdylicious/app-web-server/blob/master/docs/Installation%20Guide.md) to get a copy of the code on your local machine.

-Run each test as a JUnit Test.
+Run each test as a JUnit/TestNG Test.